PRIVIC: A privacy-preserving method for incremental collection of location data

 \section{Conclusion}

 ~ We have bridged some ideas from information theory and statistics to develop a method allowing an incremental collection of location data while protecting the privacy of the data owners, upholding their quality of service, and preserving the statistical utility for the data consumers.
-Specifically, we have proposed the Blahut-Arimoto algorithm as a location-privacy mechanism, showing its extensive privacy-preserving properties and its other advantages over the state-of-the art Laplace mechanism for geo-indistinguishability.
-Further, we have exhibited its duality with the iterative Bayesian update and explored this connection to present an iterative method (PRIVIC) for incremental collection of location data with formal guarantees of geo-indistinguishability and an elastic distinguishability metric, while optimizing the QoS of the users and their privacy from an information theoretical perspective.
-Moreover, PRIVIC allows to efficiently estimate the MLE of the distribution of the original data and, thus, yields a high statistical utility for the service providers.
-We have laid out a theoretical framework to characterize the long-term behaviour of our method by modelling it as a Markov chain.
+Specifically, we have proposed the Blahut-Arimoto algorithm as a location-privacy mechanism, showing its extensive privacy-preserving properties and its other advantages over the state-of-the-art Laplace mechanism for geo-ind.
+Further, we have exhibited its duality with the iterative Bayesian update and explored this connection to present an iterative method (PRIVIC) for incremental collection of location data with formal guarantees of geo-ind and an elastic distinguishability metric, while optimizing the QoS of the users and their privacy from an information theoretical perspective.
+Moreover, PRIVIC efficiently estimates the MLE of the distribution of the original data and, thus, yields a high statistical utility for the service providers.
 Finally, we have illustrated the convergence and the general functioning of PRIVIC with experiments on real location datasets.
 We believe that our results can be extended easily to other kinds of data, including those with high dimensions, and to other notions of distortion measures since the analysis carried out in this paper does not depend on the notion of distance used.

 \appendices